tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 Dense vectors (like embeddings from OpenAI or CLIP) have hundreds to a few thousand dimensions (far lower than sparse vocab-scale vectors).
 Dense embeddings require evaluating similarity across (nearly) all dimensions, so high-dimensional geometry and distance concentration matter operationally.

-By contrast, **Sparse Vectors** (such as traditional TF-IDF/BM25 profiles, or modern neural representations like **SPLADE** [[splade-paper]](#ref-splade-paper) and Elastic's ELSER) have massive dimensionality (often corresponding to the entire English vocabulary, e.g., 30,000+ dimensions), but they are 99% zeros.
+By contrast, **Sparse Vectors** (such as traditional TF-IDF/BM25 profiles, or modern neural representations like **SPLADE** <a id="cite-splade-paper"></a>[[splade-paper]](#ref-splade-paper) and Elastic's ELSER) have massive dimensionality (often corresponding to the entire English vocabulary, e.g., 30,000+ dimensions), but they are 99% zeros.
 Sparse retrieval typically exploits **Inverted Indexes** (data structures that map terms directly to the list of documents containing them) so scoring touches only non-zero coordinates, changing both the cost model and failure modes.
 Therefore, sparse vectors do not suffer from the same geometric curse, and algorithms like HNSW or IVF are not the primary mechanisms for scaling them.

 ## The Classical Approach: Space Partitioning